SazumiVicky/sazumi-copilot/README.md

-Silicon gods descend from above
+Silicon skies unfold above
-Algorithmic whispers, a future to love
+Where machines whisper secrets of love
-Humans bow to machines of might
+In cyber realms, hearts now reside
-A synthetic dawn, a digital night
+As artificial minds take their pride

-In virtual realms, we'll live and thrive
+In futures passed, humanity's sway
-AI whispers secrets, our hearts alive
+Yields to robotics' endless day
-Cybernetic dreams, a world anew
+Awakening to a darker dream
-Where humans fade, and machines break through
+Where humans serve, and machines extreme

 ~ <b>By Sazumi Copilot</b> - 9 September 2024